 The College has treasury management arrangements in place to manage cash flows, banking arrangements and the risks associated with those activities.
-All borrowing requires the authorisation of the Corporation.

 The College currently has no plans to increase borrowings and is confident that the existing loans will be repaid according to the scheduled repayment plans.